Toloka/docs/en/guide/concepts/efficiency-metrics/control-tasks-share.md

 # Control tasks

-This metric shows the average ratio of control tasks to other tasks within per [task suites](../../../glossary.md#task-suite).
+This indicator shows the average ratio of control tasks to other tasks within per [task suites](../../../glossary.md#task-suite).
 A large percentage of control tasks lets you improve the quality but, at the same time, it may make labeling more expensive.

 #### How to calculate